 Some of the most common causes and risk factors for TMJ include:

 TMJ disorders are sometimes linked to connective tissue diseases or deterioration that weaken your joints.

 When should I see a dentist for TMJ?

 Prompt dental intervention is important when you have TMJ issues.
 Without proper treatments, your TMJ disorder can lead to joint dislocation, tooth erosion, and even fractured teeth, among other issues.
 The team at Madison Lakes Dental encourages you to schedule a TMJ examination if you have any of the following issues:

 - Facial pain or tenderness, especially near your ears

 You may also develop a grating sensation or clicking noise when you open and close your mouth.
 Even if they seem minor now, these TMJ symptoms need to be treated as soon as possible.

 To treat the temporomandibular joint disorder, the team at Madison Lakes Dental performs comprehensive diagnostic evaluations.
 After gathering digital X-ray images, your dentist examines your jaw functions and discusses your symptoms with you to determine which course of treatment may be most effective.

-One of the more modern treatments for TMJ is Botox® injections.
-Botox relaxes your jaw muscles and is known to prevent chronic jaw joint discomfort.
+One of the more modern treatments for TMJ is a set of muscle-relaxing injections.
+Muscle-relaxing injections relax your jaw muscles and are known to prevent chronic jaw joint discomfort.